Powering up your family company leadership team for maximum impact - fast.

 You have three options:

-Number 1: Hang in there and do nothing.
+Number 1: Hang in there and do what you did yesterday.

 If you like the hustle, and defending your expertise everyday, I wish you the best making a living.